catrone3/shadowrunNotes/Locations/South Florida/Wastelands of Kendale Lakes.md

 Population estimated at 150,000

 E Rating security.
 This area is considered a slum.
 Security will respond if the victim has a SIN and calls in a complaint himself, or if the violence makes the headlines or threatens to spill over into more “important” areas.

+## Geographic Notes

+#### Miami Executive Airport

+This airport's runways are full of potholes, clumps of vegetation, and much of the area is flooded.
+The buildings are in ruins, but locals swear they sometimes see aircraft take off and land.

+#### Sharks!

+The brackish, flooded ruins of suburbs are plagued by bull sharks with an appreciation for metahuman flesh.
+Locals rarely go swimming.